 Consultation on-site nomination at the state/national scale with stakeholders including experts and relevant authorities.

-Finalizing the SIS, including the boundary map for the site nomination (eg. using Google Earth).
+Finalizing the SIS, including the boundary map for the site nomination

-Submission of SIS and map to the EAAFP Secretariat with a letter requesting that the site be included in the Network
+Submission of SIS and map to the EAAFP Secretariat with a letter requesting that the site be included in the Network.

 EAAFP SECRETARIAT